 At face value, Steamboat Willie is no different from what came before.
 What makes it significant is that the film does not use Vitaphone technology for sound recording or playback.

-The Phonofilm recordings translated analogue sounds from the voice-over actors into electrical waveforms through a microphone.
-Then printing the electrical waveforms directly on to the film—the sound waves are played simultaneously with the pictures.
+The Phonofilm recordings translated analogue sounds from the voice-over talents into electrical waveforms through a microphone.
+Then printing the electrical waveforms directly onto the film—the sound waves are played simultaneously with the pictures.

 The progenitor of modern sound systems and voice-over, quickly becoming the industry standard in film and animation productions.
 It was cheaper, easier to distribute, and allowed editing – all advantages over the classic Vitaphone.